|Weight||85kg (13st 5lb)|

 He said: "I was a bit gutted coming back after my shoulder injury, getting fit and having the boys around and breaking my jaw was quite a tough one.
 But I'm back now and it’s behind me."

-A member of the Saxons squad that won Churchill Cup tournament in 2007, he had played for the England U21 Grand Slam side the previous year.
-Born in Germany to an English mother and Scottish father, he had represented Scotland U19, played for Newcastle Falcons and has since been a bustling presence behind the Saints' pack.
+A member of the Saxons squad that won the Churchill Cup tournament in 2007, he had played for the England U21 Grand Slam side the previous year.
+Born in Germany to an English mother and Scottish father, he represented Scotland U19, played for Newcastle Falcons and has since been a bustling presence behind the Saints pack.

-By the end of last season, he had appeared in 138 Premiership games, comprising 41 for the Falcons from 2004-08 and 97 in five seasons for the Saints.
+By the start of the 2013 QBE Internationals, he had appeared in 143 Premiership games, comprising 41 for the Falcons from 2004-08 and 98 in just over five campaigns for the Saints.
+He started both Tests against Argentina on last summer’s tour.
 During his spell with the Falcons, he captained their academy side in the Radio Borders Kings of the Sevens League and under his command they won tournaments at Hawick and Langholm and finished as runners-up to Watsonians at Peebles.

 Director of rugby Jim Mallinder said at the time: "Over the past three years Lee has shown how important he is to the team.
 He plays at a consistently high level and demands the best from both himself and the players around him."

-Dylan Hartley, the Saints captain, hooker and now England squad mate, also described Lee as the "heartbeat" of the Northampton side.
+Dylan Hartley, the Saints captain, hooker and an England squad mate, also described Lee as the "heartbeat" of the Northampton side.